google/Chrome.Docs/m50/chrome-50-deprecations.md

 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=579476)

-In Chrome 49 we've also added a warning if you call [`setLocalDescription()`](https://w3c.github.io/webrtc-pc/#widl-RTCPeerConnection-setLocalDescription-Promise-void--RTCSessionDescriptionInit-description) or [`setRemoteDescription()`](https://w3c.github.io/webrtc-pc/#widl-RTCPeerConnection-setRemoteDescription-Promise-void--RTCSessionDescriptionInit-description) without supplying an error handler.
+In Chrome 49we added a warning if you call [`setLocalDescription()`](https://w3c.github.io/webrtc-pc/#widl-RTCPeerConnection-setLocalDescription-Promise-void--RTCSessionDescriptionInit-description) or [`setRemoteDescription()`](https://w3c.github.io/webrtc-pc/#widl-RTCPeerConnection-setRemoteDescription-Promise-void--RTCSessionDescriptionInit-description) without supplying an error handler.
 The error handler argument is mandatory as of Chrome 50.